 In any case, you will need to work on 140 lb.
 Cold Press paper.
 300 lb.
-Cold Press is also good but is much more expensive - it is much more forgiving and does not buckle.
-Unstretched 140 lb. paper will buckle somewhat if you paint with a higher ratio of water to pigment.
+Cold Pressis also good but expensive - it is much more forgiving and does not buckle unstretched.
+90 lb. paper or student grade paper is acceptable but it is of inferior quality and may affect your painting.

 Watercolor blocks are convenient because it is not necessary to tape or stretch to a board.
+They are also handy for travel or plein air painting.
 They come in many sizes, weight and surfaces such as Hot Press, Cold Press and Rough.
 Make sure you are buying 140 lb.
 (300 gsm) COLD PRESS and nothing smaller than 10” x 14”.
 Common sizes are: 12” x 16”, 14” x 20” and 18”x 24”.

 Quality is very important in respect to paper.
 I recommend manufacturers such as Fabriano, Arches, Winsor Newton, or Killimanjaro.

-A large, natural sponge – kitchen sponges won’t do!
-This is an essential item!
+A large, natural sponge – kitchen sponges won’t do.
+A MUST HAVE!

 Frogtape – the green masking tape found in the paint department at Home Depot or Lowe’s.
-It is used for taping down the watercolor paper to the board OR delineating the picture area if you wish to do so.
-Not necessary if you are stretching paper.
+It is used for taping down the watercolor paper to the board OR delineating the picture area if you wish to do so

 Portable brush holder – to protect your investments!
 These can be the roll-up, placemat types or the folding kind with elastic straps for securing the brushes.